List of Mrs. Brown's Boys characters: Professor Thomas Clowne

 Professor Thomas Clowne is the former boyfriend of Cathy Brown.
-According to Cathy, his surname is pronounced "Cloon" but Agnes insists on pronouncing it "Clown".
+According to Cathy, his surname is pronounced "cloon", though Agnes frequently mispronounces his name as "clown".

 Thomas first appears in the episode "iMammy (Batteries Not Included)" in Series 2 and appeared in two episodes of Series 2 ("SuperMammy" and "Mammy's Going") he is keen to interview Agnes for a book but she ends up making him talk about his mother not liking him.

 His last appearance is in Series 3 in the episode "Mammy's Inflation", where he asks Cathy to look after his dog for a year whilst he went to a university in America.
 As Cathy was expecting a marriage proposal she is angry that he wants her to mind his dog and leaves him.

 Thomas is also a cousin of Maria as mentioned in the original series and live tour, although in the BBC series, it appeared that they hadn't met.